remla25-team12/operation/docs/continuous-experimentation.md

 Follow instructions on readme **README** to setup the app and open grafana.
 Then to mannually create statistics, simply go to the peoples page on our app and refresh while click on each members link.
 These clicks are reflected in the **Total Click Comparision between Versions** Bar chart.

 ## Result
 The following screenshot shows the Grafana dashboard panel specific for this experiment.
 It presents the comparision of number of clicks between the two version.
+The x axis is the two versions, where V1 is 0.5.11 and V2 is 0.5.12.
+The Y axis represents the total number of clicks.
 ![Pie chart screenshot](imgs/cont-exp-example-plot.png "Grouped bar chart")

 ## Decision Process
 We compare the total clicks and can only conclude if number of total clicks in V1 is 20% higher than V2.
-However, in our result, although V2, whcih is version 0.5.12 in this case, has a higher total click, it is not statistically significant enough for us to draw the conclusion.
+However, in our result as shown in the image above, although V2, whcih is version 0.5.12 in this case, has a higher total click, it is not statistically significant enough for us to draw the conclusion.
 Thus, we cannot reject the null hypothesis.

 ## Conclusion
 According to our statistics, we can conclude that the feature we introduced, which is having an linkedin icon when user hover over individual card in our people's page does not lead to more user clicking to access member's linkedin profile.